 More information can be found on the Resource Center.

-The Silent Garden is a vital program within the Department of Communicative Disorders and Deaf Studies and works collaboratively with the department to academically prepare future professionals in Deaf education and sign language interpreting.
+The Silent Garden is a vital program within the Department of Communicative Sciences and Deaf Studies and works collaboratively with the department to academically prepare future professionals in Deaf education and sign language interpreting.

-The Department of Communicative Disorders and Deaf Studies at Fresno State is well known for its leadership in D/deaf education and offers undergraduate studies in D/deaf education, sign language interpreting, audiology and speech language pathology and graduate studies in both D/deaf education and speech language pathology.
+The Department of Communicative Sciences and Deaf Studies at Fresno State is well known for its leadership in D/deaf education and offers undergraduate studies in D/deaf education, sign language interpreting, audiology and speech language pathology and graduate studies in both D/deaf education and speech language pathology.